Last Updated on April 24, 2023 by Dave Schoenbeck

 - Dissolution.
 No one wants to think about the dissolution of their company, but much like a prenup, this will help protect you when it happens.
 No matter what the future holds, you want to be able to dissolve your business on your terms.

 If you still have questions, a business coach can help you understand the importance of an operating agreement for your company.
-Fill out my contact form for a complimentary video call, and we can talk about how to get started.
+Please fill out my contact form for a complimentary video call to discuss how to get started.
 You can also click here to subscribe to my free weekly blog articles about entrepreneurship, business, and more.